peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 date: 2019-01-01 00:00:00
 categories: [testing]
 icon: 🧠

----
+I come across a lot of React-Redux apps where components, action creators, and reducers are tested separately using unit tests.
+Does this sound familiar?
+It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).

-What’s the best way to write tests for your React application so that you can feel confident deploying it to production?
-Where should you focus your testing effort and what tools should you use?
-These are questions I’ve been pondering for a while now so I thought I’d share my thoughts on the subject.
+In this post I'll demonstrate why this method alone is insufficient when it comes to ensuring the stability of your application.
+I'll also show you a better way to test your React-Redux app that will give you confidence deploying it to production.

 ### Testing Atoms

-I see a lot of React-Redux apps where components, action creators, and reducers are tested separately.
-It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
-But is this the best method?
+So what wrong with testing components, action creators, and reducers separately?

 Firstly, testing these elements in isolation doesn’t guarantee that they will work together.
 For example, a unit test for an [async action creator](https://redux.js.org/recipes/writing-tests#async-action-creators) asserts that a set of actions is dispatched but doesn’t ensure that a reducer is set up to handle them.
 Similarly, a unit test for a [reducer](https://redux.js.org/recipes/writing-tests#reducers) asserts that a new state is returned for a given action but doesn’t ensure that the component UI is updated to reflect the new state.

 Secondly, many of these tests require you to mock some other part of the system.
 For example, the redux docs recommend using [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) to test async action creators.
 As a result, you lose confidence in the integration between what you’re testing and the dependency being mocked.

 This is an example of what I call testing the _atoms_ in your application.
-Knowing that these chunks of code work in isolation is great, but if you want to be confident that they work together, you should be testing the _molecules_.
+Knowing that these chunks of code work in isolation is great, but if you want to be confident that they work For together, you should be testing the _molecules_.

 ### Testing Molecules